SnowEx/snowexsql/docs/data_notes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 * The data is a complex format.
 Each component is 4 bits (8 total).
 Set in a
   standard real + imaginary j format.
 STILL DETERMINING WHETHER THESE ARE SIGNED
   OR NOT (e.g. uint4 or int4)

 Ground Penetrating Radar
 ------------------------

+* The system is made by Sensors & Software, pulse EKKO Pro (pE) is the model,
+  multi-polarization 1 GHz GPR
+* Tate Meehan was the surveyor for all BSU GPR data
+* Column UTCtod is HHMMSS.sss (24 hour Zulu time of day with the colons removed.)
+* Column UTCdoy is days since January 1.
+So February 1 = 32.

 Amplitude
 ~~~~~~~~~